SamDewriter/DatabaseMigration/README.md

 # database-migration
-This project focuses on migrating a database from MySQL server to postgre server
+This project focuses on migrating a database from MySQL server to Postgres server